What is the cost of an appeal?

 In addition to the attorney’s fee, the client will incur certain costs.
 These costs generally are very limited as compared to the trial court.
 These costs include:

 - filing fee for the appeal, or to file a respondent’s brief ;

 - the cost of the reporter’s transcript (usually the most expensive cost): and

 - cost of photocopying the documents used in the trial court (called the Clerk’s Transcript or Appellant’s Appendix).

-Payment options: This attorney has flexible payment options.
+Jim has flexible payment options.
 He will work with the client to establish a “fixed fee” that the client will pay at the start.
 This will be the total amount the client pays for professional fees.
 The attorney will also discuss a “payment plan” establishing a monthly payment schedule.
 Second, the attorney will work with the client as to a fee agreement based on a standard hourly agreement.
 The attorney believes that providing the client these two payment options assists the clients in making their appellate cost decisions.